shuds13/tab-saver/README.md

   - dont open dialog if click save on empty box

 - Bring to top when open (or when click resave)
-- Add latest to top rather than bottom
 - if tabs are selected just save those
 - Orig idea that delete button turns to undo - but that has not worked.